packit/packit.dev/content/posts/2022-features.md

 TODO: image (pull-from-upstream)

-And that’s still not all, we’ve also added `propose-downstream` and `pull-from-upstream` to our dashboard.
-You can now see them in the Pipelines view.
+And that’s still not all, we’ve also added `propose-downstream` to our dashboard.
+You can now the jobs in the Pipelines view.
 Also, logs can be checked on a detail page (that can be accessed from a status of a release commit).

 TODO: image (pipelines with propose-downstream>)